Robotics 101: A Complete Guide to Warehouse Robots by Application

 Understanding how difficult it must be to find the perfect robot for your facility, we have listed down the most common applications and types of warehouse robots based on their most common use type.
 However, keep in mind that some of them can be used for more than one type of application.
 If you are specifically looking for a software solution for the management of your robot fleet, we have answered the most common questions in our FAQ section

 Please note that the prices and specifications are no guarantee as they are merely based on averages and estimations.
 All of these factors will depend on your project, facility, which supplier you choose, and so forth.
 The product images are collected from various suppliers and their only purpose is to help you visualise the different types of robots.
 We do not receive any type of compensation for promoting the suppliers, nor do we have any commercial obligations towards them.
-These are merely suggestions.

 1. Warehouse Robots that Transport Products and Freight